-The practice had systems and processes for learning, quality assurance and continuous improvement.
+The practice had systems and processes for learning, quality assurance, continuous improvement and innovation.
 These included audits of patient care records, disability access, radiographs, antimicrobial prescribing, and infection prevention and control.
 Staff kept records of the results of these audits and the resulting action plans and improvements.
+The practice had taken steps to improve environmental sustainability.
+For example, installing solar panels to generate additional electricity for the practice, reducing paper where possible and sourcing environmentally friendly consumables where possible.